Tulip-Dev/tulip/doc/developer/plugin_development.rst

 Public members
 --------------

-Following is a list of the usual public members :
+Following is a list of the usual public members:

 * *ExportModule (tlp::PluginContext * context)*:
   Following the examples seen to this point, we still have to use the constructor to add the parameters::